JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Since 6-ish weeks had clearly passed and I still didn’t get that *Centipede* cartridge in the mail I pulled out the business card the Atari guy gave me at the competition and called him up.
 It was about 4:00pm and he was a bit tired sounding on his side of the phone.

 “What?” the guy asked.
-“I won the *Centipede* contest a few weeks ago and I still haven’t got the cartridge in the mail.”
+“I won the *Centipede* contest at Macy’s and I still haven’t got the cartridge in the mail.”
 “What’s your name?” he asked as he shuffled through some papers.
-I told him my name, he read off my address, I confirmed it was correct and he said he would send it off today.
+I told him my name, he read off my address, I confirmed the address was correct and he said he would send it off today.

 A few days later the cartridge showed up in the mail.
-The packaging was crushed since it just shoved it in a plan manilla envelope, but the game was still good despite the manual being creased.
+The packaging was crushed since it just shoved it in a plan manilla envelope instead of a box, but the game cartridge was still good despite the package being smashed.

 I popped it in my Atari 400 and started to play it.
 I was definitely fun, but nowhere near as fun as *Megalegs* was.
 The truth was I had played *Megalegs* so much since getting it *Centipede* seemed sluggish by comparison.

+So after a while, the cartridge and smashed box just ended up in my closet.

 ***